matty-kun/DevLift/memory-bank/progress.md

 # Progress: DevLift

 ## Current Status
-We are in the early development phase of DevLift, focusing on core authentication functionality and UI implementation.
-The project is following the planned timeline with Phase 1 currently in progress.
+We are making steady progress in the development of DevLift, with significant advancements in core functionality and user experience.
+The project is following the planned timeline with Phase 1 nearing completion (70%) and preparations beginning for Phase 2.

 ## What Works